Mack 10 (album)

 Mack 10 is the debut solo studio album by American rapper Mack 10.
-It was released on June 20, 1995 via Priority Records.
-Production was handled by Ice Cube, 88 X Unit, Dr. Jam, Madness 4 Real, DJ Crazy Toones, and Mack 10 himself.
-It features guest appearances from K-Dee, Westside Connection and the Mary Jane Girls.
+It was released on June 20, 1995, via Priority Records.
+The album was produced by Ice Cube, the 88X Unit, Dr. Jam, Madness 4 Real, and Crazy Toones.
+It features guest appearances from Ice Cube, WC, and K-Dee.

 The album peaked at number 33 on the Billboard 200 and went Gold by the Recording Industry Association of America on September 12, 1995.
-The song "Foe Life" was used in the 1997 film Anaconda, starring producer Ice Cube.
+The song Foe Life was used in the 1997 film Anaconda, starring producer Ice Cube.

+Critical reception

+The Chicago Tribune noted that Mack 10's "crime is that his rhymes do little to elucidate the pathos of living with violence as a viable—if not necessary—option...
+Although Mack 10 has his mentor's sneer and a funkier sound, he has little of Cube's vitality."